apache/iotdb/zeppelin-interpreter/README.md

 Wait for Zeppelin server to start, then visit http://localhost:8080/

-1. In the interpreter page: 1.click the `Create new node` button, 2. set the note name and 3. configure your interpreter.
+In the interpreter page:

+1. Click the `Create new node` button
+2. Set the note name
+3. Configure your interpreter

 Now you are ready to use your interpreter.

 ![image-20201123112330976](https://tva1.sinaimg.cn/large/0081Kckwly1gl09n7cpibj30sz0opagn.jpg)

 # Use IoTDB-Zeppelin